 A chronological definition to our present geological age is Anthropocene, which defines human impact as the most significant recent geological development.
 This might sound obscene, but each time a natural disaster occurs I imagine that it is nature's revenge on that same upper hand.
 I am fascinated by natural disasters.
 TORTOISE GENERAL STORE.
 Grace Villamil's Silo Kits — COMING SOON.
 Grace Villamil is an artist working in photography, video, drawing and sensory based multimedia installation.

 She manipulates thought processes through original sound works, texture, and light.
 By constructing artificial environments, her methods question our sense of place and what we trust to be real and intimate.
+These immersive experiences highlight the relationship between human nature and nature itself.
 Fredericks & Mae Bow — COMING SOON.
 A bow is a flexible piece of material which shoots aerodynamic projectiles called arrows.

 A string joins the two ends and when the string is drawn back, the ends of the stick are flexed.
 The oldest bows in one piece are the elm Holmegaard bows found in Denmark, which were dated to 9,000 BCE.
 Fredericks & Mae is the art/design team of Jolie Mae Signorile and Gabriel Fredericks Cohen.
 The two met through a shared love for materials - Fredericks & Mae started in the piles of feathers, thread, gold and paper that decorated their first studio in 2007.
+Their collaborative practice has since evolved into a series of objects for the home, garden and sky.
 Embracing Order in the New Year.
 By Sara Knowles, Zillow Source: Belathee Photography For many people, the new year represents a clean slate, and brings a renewed sense of possibility and enthusiasm.

 It’s a wonderful time to get your home organized in anticipation of the busy months ahead.
 Effective storage solutions and organization systems will enable you to enjoy your home to its fullest.
+Here are some tips to put you on track for an orderly and productive 2015.
+Learn to let things go The first step in any organization plan is purging.
+Do not keep what isn’t functional or doesn’t bring you joy.
 Puls Ceramics - Exhibitions.
 Artworks - Joan B Mirviss Ltd. Raku Stacking Vessels.
 Africa Collection.
 The 25 Most Perfect Napping Spots In The History Of Napping.
 Your Luffa Sponge Paved the Way to Modern 3D Acoustic Tiles.
 What do you get when you mix a natural material used in a new way with a conscious choice of saving the eco-system?